uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 -   use the shortcut <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>
 -   use the top left drop-down menus

-Learning how to use functions rather than the graphical user interface (GUI) will allow you to integrate them in scripts, and will sometimes help you to do things faster.
+Learning how to use functions rather than the graphical interface will allow you to integrate them in scripts, and will sometimes help you to do things faster.

 ### Comments